 How many meal plan choices are there?

-Are reduced meal plans available?
+Are other reduced meal plans available?

-Enrollment in a meal plan is optional for students residing in Tavilla Hall, Bromley Hall, Ferrin apartments, the Village or Dexter House(which have kitchens).
+Enrollment in a meal plan is optional for students residing in Bromley Hall, Tavilla Hall, the five Ferrin Hall apartments, the Village, or Dexter House(which have kitchens).
 Residents of these buildings are automatically enrolled in the 80-meal block plan, which costs $1,020 per semester.Students who are apartment residents and commuting students may also opt into any of the three larger meal block plans identified above.
-Apartment residents who prefer a different meal plan, or none at all, should contact Student Life to opt out.
+Apartment residents who prefer a different meal plan, or none at all, should contact the Office of Student Life to opt out or in.
 All other students residing on campus are required to participate in one of the three meal block (the 190, 240 or premium) plans.

 What is the commuter meal plan?

 Commuter students can purchase dining points by going to https://my.gordon.edu/ and following the new “Quick Link” for dining points.
 In addition, dining points may be purchased with a credit card (and valid student ID) right at the register of any dining venue.
 Alternatively, commuter students may opt into any of the meal plans described above.